lukehdez95/Practicum-Projects/03-Exploratory_Data_Analysis/README.md

 # Goal

-To determine which factors determine the price of a vehicle by compaying various aspects of vehicle listings.
+To determine which factors determine the price of a vehicle by comparing various aspects of the vehicle listings.

 # Libraries Used